mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduce/index.md

 `reduce()` returns the value that is returned from the callback function on the final iteration of the array.

-`reduce()` is a central concept in [functional programming](https://en.wikipedia.org/wiki/Functional_programming), where it's not possible to mutate an accumulator on every iteration, so in order to accumulate all values in an array, one must return a new accumulator value on every iteration.
+`reduce()` is a central concept in [functional programming](https://en.wikipedia.org/wiki/Functional_programming), where it's not possible to mutate any value, so in order to accumulate all values in an array, one must return a new accumulator value on every iteration.
 This convention propagates to JavaScript's `reduce()`: you should use [spreading](/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) or other copying methods where possible to create new arrays and objects as the accumulator, rather than mutating the existing one.
+If you decided to mutate the accumulator instead of copying it, remember to still return the modified object in the callback, or the next iteration will receive undefined.

 ### When to not use reduce()